(This Bosch induction range review post was last updated May, 2017.)

 However, Bosch has fixed this both of these problems: their new models have quieter fans and a panel lock to prevent accidental changes to the oven settings.

+I wrote this Bosch induction range review because I think it's a fabulous product.
 If you're in the market for a 30-inch stove, this handsome, functional Bosch is a great choice.
 It has a ton of features that are worth having without a lot of bells and whistles that won't do much for you.
 It also has straightforward digital controls that are fast and easy to use.

 If you're going to go with induction, Bosch is the best choice, even though it's more expensive than some other brands.